 Working for the government provides job stability and great benefits.
 Businesses will come and go but jobs within the government will always be available as long as you meet the credentials.
-Government jobs have competitive salaries and made available to the public because it is funded by taxpayers like yourself.
+Government jobs have competitive salaries and are made available to the public because they’re funded by taxpayers like yourself.
 The benefits include health and paid time off (PTO).
 Here is a great way to find a tech job in the federal government after you have finished your certifications.

 Start your search at USAJobs.gov.
 It is the official recruitment site for the federal government.

 - Create a profile.
 This will give you alerts on new job openings.

 - Browse USAJob’s database of open positions without creating an account.

 - If you save the search, you’ll get email announcements each time a new position is listed that matches your search filters.

 You can choose a category, such as IT you’ll notice that all government jobs are posted with a title, department, location, and starting salaries.

 They offer virtual job fairs and job webinars throughout the year, which you can view and register for at no cost by visiting USAJobs.gov/notification/events.